 Day 3 – Agra and the Taj Mahal

-After breakfast you will depart for Agra, a city famous for its Mughal-era structures, including a UNESCO World Heritage Site, the Taj Mahal.
-You will have a chance to explore this world renowned mausoleum and enjoy this symbol of eternal love built entirely of white marble.
-In the afternoon, you will check into your hotel and will have some free time to rest, relax and reflect before dinner.
+After breakfast, you will depart for Agra, a city famous for its Mughal-era structures, including a UNESCO World Heritage Site, the Taj Mahal.
+You'll have a chance to explore this world renowned mausoleum and enjoy this symbol of eternal love built entirely of white marble.
+In the afternoon, you will have some free time to rest, relax and reflect before dinner.

 Day 4 – Jaipur

 To start the day, you will head to the city of Jaipur.
 This capital city of Rajasthan state earned the name “Pink City” when it was painted pink to welcome Prince Albert and Queen Elizabeth II in the 1800s.
 Jaipur has also been nicknamed the “Paris of India”, due to its wealth of heritage and well-planned city streets.
 In the evening you will visit Chokhi Dhani, a replication of an ethnic Rajasthani village.
 In this quintessential village you will learn about the Rajasthani culture and traditions.

 Day 5 – Jaipur

 This morning, you'll head out on an excursion to the commanding Amber fortress.
 There you will have the chance to experience a form of transport once reserved for royalty—a ride on an elephant!
 You will take a rickshaw ride into Old Jaipur city and have lunch.
 You will also have the chance to learn a bit of local dance at an Indian classical dance workshop.
 In the evening you will have dinner with an Indian family and the opportunity to learn more about local life.

 Day 6 – Jaipur